Showing posts with label Roi-Et United. Show all posts

 The goals of Pakkawat Phunachiang helped the side to tenth place in 2017 in the newly formed Thai League 4 Northeastern Region.
 The club failed to pay for their license in time for the 2018 campaign and were consequently banned for two seasons.

-In 2022-23 the team ended their campaign in top place but there was no promotion owing to the advent of the Thailand Semipro League, which the club transferred to in 2023-24 having gained a license.
-The side won the Northeast section as Wichit Singloilom put away the goals for the side under head coach Pramoul Thinkatork.
+In 2022-23, the team ended their campaign in top place, but there was no promotion owing to the advent of the Thailand Semipro League, which the club transferred to in 2023-24, having gained a license.
+The side won the Northeast section as Wichit Singloolom put away the goals for the side under head coach Pramoul Thinkatork.

-Roi-Et PB United will play in Thai League 3 Northeastern in the 2024-25 season.
+Roi-Et PB United will play in the Thai League 3 Northeast in the 2025-26 season.

 My visit